 SECURITY AND DEFENCE STUDIES

-A Seat at the Table EDITED BY GRAHAM HASSALL AND NEGAR PARTOW This fascinating look at global politics follows New Zealand's fourth term as a non-permanent member of the United Nations Security Council, from 2015 to 2016.
+A Seat at the Table

+EDITED BY GRAHAM HASSALL AND NEGAR PARTOW

+This fascinating look at global politics follows New Zealand's fourth term as a non-permanent member of the United Nations Security Council from 2015 to 2016.
 Its engrossing chapters by key players, including one from the two-term New Zealand President of the Security Council Gerard van Bohemen, offer real insights into the Council's day-to-day workings.

-GRAHAM HASSALL is Associate Professor, Public Policy and Administration, at the School of Government at Victoria University.
-He has participated in a range of academic, professional and policy networks and currently serves on the advisory board of the Commonwealth Journal of Local Governance, and the New Zealand Centre for Global Studies.
-He was President of the United Nations Association of New Zealand 2012-16.
+GRAHAM HASSALL is an associate professor at the School of Government at Victoria University.
+He serves on the advisory board of the Commonwealth Journal of Local Governance and the New Zealand Centre for Global Studies.
+He was President of the United Nations Association of New Zealand 2012-2016.

 NEGAR PARTOW is a senior lecturer in security studies at the Centre for Defence and Security Studies at Massey University, Wellington.
 Her areas of expertise include international security, Middle East and Southeast Asia, gender studies and body politics, human security and human rights.
-She is a regular media commentator and an enthusiastic human rights activist.

 PUBLISHED: August 2020

 ISBN: 9780995137806

 Limpbound, 210 x 148mm.
-394 pages. \$45
+392 pages. \$45